View our entire library of updates and reviews on Cognos new features.

 And so, they are probably not much long for this world, but they will continue to be supported in the loaded to stream, for Sure.

-So, uh, you know, when, when you’re on Level 2, 3, 11.2.4 coming up, they’ll still be there.
+When you’re on Level 2, 3, 11.2.4 coming up, they’ll still be there.
 And they will still work.
 You know, the browser conformance has been a big issue for people that are staying the course.
-Because ever since.
+Because ever since Internet Explorer 11 finally died off, your only choice is Firefox.

-And we certainly don’t plan to add additional Rattlers to Analysis Studio or Query Studio, right?
+And we certainly don’t plan to add additional parameters to Analysis Studio or Query Studio, right?

 I believe 11.2, in general, It doesn’t even support, Even, like connecting to the web page with Internet Explorer.